ncm/nytm-spelling-bee/article.md

 ten years' production experience coding Rust.

-[Thanks to Steve Klabnik, `eddyb`, `leonardo`, `huon`, `comex`, `marcianix`, and `alexeiz` for major improvements to the code and to the article.
+[Thanks to Steve Klabnik, `eddyb`, `leonardo`, `huon`, `comex`, `marcianix`, `alexeiz`, and `killercup` for major improvements to the code and to the article.
 The mistakes remain mine, all mine.
+Material
-Material alterations:
+alterations:

     a.
 Examples for `then_some` improved
     b.
 In C++, s/short/int/; Rust s/0u16/0/; resulting in speedup